Flotomate/product_docs/source/package-deployment/managing-software-packages.rst

 it can be attached to a Deployment Request.

 Whatever Packages/Registry Configurations you add, they all appear on the :doc:`Deployment List View <package-registry-list-view>`
-(either in Windows Packages, Linux Packages or Windows Registry).
+(either in Windows Packages, Ubuntu Linux Packages or Windows Registry).
 After adding, you can modify a Package/Registry Configuration details and also delete them.

 Adding a Software Package
 =========================

-1. Go to the :doc:`Package List View <package-registry-list-view>` (either Windows or Linux).
+1. Go to the :doc:`Package List View <package-registry-list-view>` (either Windows or Ubuntu Linux).

 2. Click on the **Add Software Package** button situated in the top right corner.